elena19m/cloud-courses/website/docs/common/dns/_dns_server.md

 ### Additional records

-Add another NS record to the zone corresponding to the slave IP address and two MX records (one for the master with priority `10` and one for the slave with priority `20`).
+Add another NS record to the zone corresponding to antoher IP address and two MX records (one for the dns server with priority `10` and one for another server with priority `20`).
 Restart your BIND server and test your configurations.